 NSLI-Y seeks applicants who represent the diversity of the United States.
-Students of all racial, national origins, religious, gender identities, sexual orientations and socio-economic backgrounds are welcome to apply, as are students with disabilities.
+Students of all racial, national origins, religious, gender identities and expression, sexual orientations, socio-economic backgrounds and students with disabilities are welcome to apply.
 Previous language study is not required.
 Students of all language abilities are welcome to apply.

 The selection process begins with a screening to ensure that all applicants meet the basic eligibility requirements.
-The applications are then reviewed by trained evaluators who assess the applicants’ motivation for language learning, sense of character, and demonstrated cultural awareness.
+Applications are then reviewed by trained evaluators who assess the applicants’ motivation for language learning, sense of character, and demonstrated cultural awareness.
 Maturity and readiness for a challenging academic and international experience are very important factors.
 Applicants are encouraged to clearly articulate how their participation in NSLI-Y and study of their preferred NSLI-Y language is linked to their future academic or professional goals.
 Note that the essay questions are a key part of the selection process.
-Preference may be given to applicants who may not otherwise have the opportunity to study language abroad.
+Preference may be given to applicants who have not had other opportunities to study abroad.